A species of Ficus, widely used for bonsai specimens.

 Prune my chinese banyan

-A mandatory pruning to do two or three times each year between March and September, for the ficus you want to keep in bonsai.
+A mandatory pruning to do each year between in March or in October, for the ficus you want to keep in bonsai.

 Start by removing the branches that grow along the trunk, to get transparency at the base of your ficus.